pxlit-projects/project-RhaniPietersPXL/README.md

    You can run the backend using the `docker-compose.yml` file on the main branch.
 This will start the application, but there may be a CORS issue.

 2. **Without Docker (Local Setup)**:
-   To run the backend locally, first start the databases by running the `docker-compose.yml` from the `no-container` branch.
+   To run the backend locally, first start the databases by running the `docker-compose.yml` from the `no-container` branch and start the rabbit-mq service.
    Then, manually start the services in the following order:
    - `config-service`
    - `discovery-service`